Understanding The Types of Social Engineering

 Information Safety Tips

-Phishing is the act of sending an email, phone call or text message in an attempt to get the recipient to visit a fraudulent website or call center and enter sensitive personal information. to fool the recipient by mimicking a legitimate business.
-Any information collected by the phisher is then used to steal the recipient’s money or identity.
+Scams through email, phone calls, or text messages to get the recipient to visit a fraudulent website or share sensitive personal information to fool the recipient by mimicking a legitimate business.
+Any information the phisher collects is then used to steal the recipient’s money or identity.

 Don't Fall for Phishing